uber-asido/backend/README.md

 `Uber.Server.Gateway` has [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) configured, which collects a lot of runtime information, such as API response times, unhandled exceptions, various machine parameters, etc. It is able to notice and inform any unusual activity, such as increased latency, increased number of certain HTTP status codes.

+### Scalability

+Architecturally the service is very well able to scale horizontally.
+However, the current database write routines were not written with concurrency control in mind.
+As a result, it is very much possible to end up with duplicate data when writing the database in parallel.
+For example, geocoding module first tries to find a requested address in the local database before requesting Google API.
+When running concurrently, it is very possible that multiple instances will try to resolve the same location in parallel and both will insert identical data to the local database.
+The race condition can be mitigated in several ways:
+* Add a unique constraint at the database level.
+That will make the database server return a conflict error on duplicate insert.
+The application can handle such an error by either propagating the error all the way back to the client or by attempting to query an existing data in the database and continue the execution path as if the data was found at the very beginning.
+* *UPSERT* instead of *INSERT*.
+Even though semantically *UPSERT* is different from approach #1, for immutable data, such as geocoding information, it is practically the same.

+Mutable data additionally has to control concurrent updates.
+A typical approach is to use an entity tag (ETag), which acts as data version.
+Updating data requires etag to be passed by the client, which indicates the revision of the data it is modifying.
+A conflict occurs if the revision in the database differs from the passed one.

 ## To be done

 The project is straightforward and there were no technical trade-offs taken during the development.
 The only real trade-off was my time, which I didn't spare.
 I care about craftsmanship and so I invested time to perfect the interfaces and to create an architecture that scales.
 However, as with anything, there is always room to improve.
 Among those are:

 * Database connection strings for tests are now hardcoded in test project initializers.
 Ideally should move it to a config file.
 * Some obvious optimizations could be considered, such as caching filming location coordinates.
 Currently geocoding module is used to lookup and fill that information every time the data is queried.
 * The search module uses PostgreSQL as it's store.
 It works for now well and decouples the service from additional 3rd party software and libraries, but is not optimal if the searchable data grows.
-A specialized store, such as Apache Solr or Elasticsearch could do a much better job in terms of performance and query flexiblity.
+A specialized store, such as Apache Solr or Elasticsearch could do a much better job in terms of performance and query flexibility.

 However, none of the missing bits make the system less production-ready.